PeerPesa/Stellar.PeerPESA/README.md

 ### Step 1: Connect Wallet

-The first step is for the user to connect their stellar wallet address.
+The first step is for the user to connect their Stellar wallet address.

 ![Connect Wallet](https://github.com/user-attachments/assets/a8a6a9eb-817f-4d4e-aee8-2183aa2f4ab0)